 - ₹1,23,414 crore of surplus for the year 2018-19

 - ₹52,637 crore of excess provisions identified under revised ECF

-RBI had set up an expert committee to review the extant Economic Capital Framework (ECF) of RBI under the chairmanship of Dr. Bimal Jalan on December 26, 2018.
-The Bimal Jalan Committee recommended the transfer of excess provisions identified under revised ECF of RBI.
+RBI had set up an expert committee to review the extant Economic Capital Framework (ECF) of RBI under the chairmanship of Dr Bimal Jalan on December 26, 2018.
+The Bimal Jalan Committee recommended the transfer of excess provisions identified under the revised ECF of RBI.